Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 which gives Dirac masses $M_\psi = Y \langle \Phi \rangle$ to the exotic SM charged fermions, as we previously mentioned.
 Now, we need two unitary matrices, $U_{\psi}$ and $V_{\psi}$, to diagonalize $M_\psi$, as

 Here, we impose a nontrivial flavor structure, different from the Majorana masses $M_\Delta$.
 Analogous to the SM, we expect hierarchical masses among three generations as

 where $m_c$ and $m_w$ stands for the masses of Dirac fermions $\psi_{c}$ and $\psi_{w}$.
 In this work, we assume a similar flavor pattern to the SM ($m_3 \gg m_2 \gg m_1$).
-However, the flavor structure could also be very different, or even opposite ($m_1 \gg m_2 \gg m_3$), to that of the SM, which would lead to a different expectation for the phenomenology connecting the two sectors.
-The impact will be briefly discussed in section \ref{sec:Pheno}.
+However, the flavor structure could also be significantly different, or even inverted ($m_1 \gg m_2 \gg m_3$), compared to that of the SM, which would lead to different expectations for the phenomenology connecting the two sectors.
+We leave such considerations for future study.

-For the remaining two mass terms in eq. \eqref{LPhi}, $\chi_{a}\psi_{a}$ and $\chi_{0}\psi_{0}$, since $\psi_a$ and $\psi_0$ already acquire $\mathcal{O}(10^{15})$ GeV Majorana masses, the $\chi_a$ and $\chi_0$ fields will obtain masses through the seesaw mechanism, resulting in a quadratic mass hierarchy\footnote{Here, we assume the unitary matrices are similar in both sectors to avoid a seesaw enhancement \cite{Smirnov:1993af,Akhmedov:2003dg} and to achieve the desired quadratic mass hierarchy.
-Otherwise, for example, if $M_\Delta$ is anti-diagonal in the basis where $M_\psi$ is diagonal, one would actually obtain a reduced mass hierarchy with nearly degenerate masses for the light fermions \cite{Chung:2023rie}.} as
+For the remaining two mass terms in eq. \eqref{LPhi}, $\chi_{a}\psi_{a}$ and $\chi_{0}\psi_{0}$, since $\psi_a$ and $\psi_0$ already acquire $\mathcal{O}(10^{15})$ GeV Majorana masses, the $\chi_a$ and $\chi_0$ fields will obtain masses through the seesaw mechanism, resulting in a quadratic mass hierarchy\footnote{We assume that the unitary matrices are similar in both sectors to avoid a seesaw enhancement \cite{Smirnov:1993af,Akhmedov:2003dg} and to achieve the desired quadratic mass hierarchy.
+Otherwise, for example, if $M_\Delta$ is anti-diagonal in the basis where $M_\psi$ is diagonal, one would instead obtain a reduced mass hierarchy, with nearly degenerate masses for the light fermions \cite{Chung:2023rie}.} as